Building a Kea testbed with NETCONF

 Sysrepo data directory: /etc/sysrepo/data/

-(Do not alter contents of these directories manually)
+(Do not alter the contents of these directories manually)

 Module Name | Revision | Conformance | Data Owner | Permissions | Submodules | Enabled Features